frostmoon-dev/frostmoon-dev/README.md

 ---

 <p align="center">
- <i>Instead of building up a résumé only to land a job, enjoy the process of learning something new.
+ <i>“Instead of building up a résumé only to land a job, enjoy the process of learning something new.
 Don’t do it just for the end.
-Delight in the means, too.”</i>
+Delight in the means, too.” </i>
 </p>